Esri/arcgis-runtime-toolkit-android/toolkit-test-app/src/main/java/com/esri/arcgisruntime/toolkit/test/scalebar/README.md

-# scalebartestapp
+# Scalebar Test Activity

 ## Introduction

-This is a test app for the Scalebar toolkit component.
+This is a test activity for the Scalebar toolkit component.
 It displays a MapView and allows a Scalebar for that MapView to be displayed using a number of different layouts.
 It also offers a set of menu options to change the attributes of the Scalebar and modify the MapView.

 ## Layout Selection